-Today, Bronx Community College offers a rich array of courses in the arts and humanities and ever-expanding programs in the STEM fields - science, technology, engineering and math - where the demand for well-trained specialists is high.
-With student population with approximately 11,000 representing some 100 countries of origin, we are committed to providing all who seek to study at Bronx Community College with the tools for future success at a four-year institution or in a career of their choice.
+Today, Bronx Community College offers a rich array of courses in the arts and humanities and ever-expanding programs in the STEM fields - science, technology, engineering and math - where the demand for welltrained specialists is high.
+With a student population of over 10,000, representing some 100 countries of origin, we are committed to providing all who seek to study at Bronx Community College with the tools for future success at a four-year institution or in a career of their choice.